-The Xade Complex, together with the neighbouring Tshane Complex and Rakops Dyke form a suite of mafic bodies along the western margin of the Kaapvaal Craton (Figure 1).
+The Xade Complex, together with the neighbouring Tshane Complex and Rakops Dyke form a suite of mafic bodies along the south-western margin of the Kaapvaal Craton (Figure 1).
 The neighbouring Tsetseng Complex is within the Kaapvaal Craton.
-All of these complexes were first identified as anomalously magnetic units by national airborne magnetic surveys (Reeves, 1978).
+All of these complexes were first identified as anomalously magnetic units by national airborne magnetic surveys (Reeves, 1978; Key and Ayres, 2000).
 They are all unexposed and completely covered by Kalahari beds and Karoo strata.